ioBroker/ioBroker.javascript/docs/en/javascript.md

 to be sure, that no callback will be called if a script is deleted or modified.

 ## Global functions
-You can define the global scripts in the "global" folder.
+You can define the global scripts in the `global` folder.
 All global scripts are available on all instances.
 If a global script is disabled, it will not be used.
 Global script will be just prepended to the normal script and compiled, so you cannot share data between scripts via global scripts.
 Use states for it.